OpenDDS/OpenDDS/docs/android.md

 (source $DDS_ROOT/setenv.sh; mwc.pl -type gnuace . && PATH=$PATH:$TOOLCHAIN/bin make)
 ```

+The resulting native IDL library file must be included with the rest of the
+native library files.

 ### Java IDL Libraries

 Java support, assuming OpenDDS was built with Java, will available by
 inheriting `dcps_java` in your IDL MPC project.
-This would work with the same
+This would be built by the same
 command as above, except as of writing there is a unresolved bug in the rules
-for building Jave IDL libraries.
+for building Java IDL libraries.

 You should run the command above first.
 Assuming that `$PROJECT` is assigned to
 the name of the MPC Project of the IDL code and `$MODULE` is assigned to the